 Whether you’re traveling in South America, or keen to bring Venezuelan food to your home kitchen, you have to try some of these desserts.
 They are delicious.

-So, one final time, here’s the list of Venezuelan desserts covered in this article for reference.
+So, one final time, here’s the list of traditional Venezuelan desserts and Venezuelan sweets covered in this article for reference.

 Be sure to have this list of Venezuelan desserts handy when you visit so that you can try one or more of these popular and traditional foods.